-Front-line supervisors who find themselves thrust into the position without a lot of tools to get started can benefit greatly from Kevin's new online course, a year in the making, Safety Communications & Coaching for Supervisors.Read More
+Front-line supervisors who find themselves thrust into the position without a lot of tools to get started can benefit greatly from our program, PeopleWork Supervisor.Read More

 You may cover the check-boxes but you need to ensure employees are going to give safety their attention and focus.